Day Treatment Program or PHP Therapy

 While the recovery journey is different for every person, there are levels of treatment for each problem, depending on how severe the symptoms are:

-- PHP programs usually last about 5-6 hours per day, 3-5 days per week.
+- PHP therapy usually lasts about 5-6 hours per day, 3-5 days per week.

-- IOP programs usually last approximately 3-4 hours per day, 3-5 days a week.
+- IOP therapy usually lasts approximately 3-4 hours per day, 3-5 days a week.

 If you’ve been through inpatient treatment recently and you’re looking for the next step in your recovery journey, a PHP could be the ideal next step.